build-on-aws/content/tutorials/s3-batch-operations-restore/index.md

 * After the time elapses, verify the restore status and you can see that the object has been restored.
 You should also be able to download the object until the **Restoration Expiry date**.

 ![Alt text](Images/image(26).png)

-1. **View S3 Batch Operations completion reports**
+1. View S3 Batch Operations completion reports.
-    a.
 S3 Batch Operations generates a report for jobs that have completed, failed, or cancelled.
 Select the path you’ve configured to save the completion reports.

 ![Alt text](Images/image(27).png)
 1. Download the completion report to analyze the status of each task.
 1. In the following example, all the objects have been successfully restored.
 2. The description of errors for each failed task can be used to diagnose issues that occur during job creation, such as permissions.